• Skip to main content

 Uncooked rice added to the veggies while making Spanish Rice

-Add the uncooked rice.
-Toss in the tomatoes and spices.
+Add a can of undrained diced tomatoes along with the spices.
 Then in goes the chicken stock.

 After tomatoes and broth are added to the rice, simmer, cover and cook